npalomin/georeferencing-and-mapping-fame-data/README.md

 Add layer /
 Add Delimited Text Layer /**

 On the pop-up window browse the CSV file.
-Set the **Encoding** to System and verify that the **DMS** box is checked (DMS stands for Degree Minutes Seconds).
+Set the **Encoding** to System and verify that the **DMS** box is checked ('DMS' stands for Degree Minutes Seconds).
 The software should recognise the CSV file information, however if not, configure the window according to the following image. **X field** is Latitude and **Y field** is Longitude:

 [![Image from Gyazo](https://i.gyazo.com/cf59070c25d7a770a80c327ecda9793b.png)](https://gyazo.com/cf59070c25d7a770a80c327ecda9793b)